UPPER JOHNSTONE INTEGRATED PROJECT

 The Johnstone River catchment is a ‘high priority’ for sediment reduction within Queensland’s Great Barrier Reef zone.
 Subsoil erosion causes most of the fine sediment load entering the Reef lagoon.
 This is the first project focusing on the Upper Johnstone, and it complements the Wet Tropics Major Integrated Project (use link) in the lower Johnstone.

 - Soil health and grazing workshops for landholders

 Malanda, Ithaca-Thiaki and East Palmerston-Nerada sub-catchments in the Atherton Tablelands-Innisfail region south of Cairns.

 This $2.3M four-year project is funded by the Queensland Government’s Natural Resources Investment Program.

 - 5 gully remediation sites completed

-- On-farm ‘Zuni bowls’ constructed
+- On-farm ‘Zuni bowls’ constructed at two sites

 - 160+ landholders at Grazing Naturally workshops

 - 3 workshops to gather local landscape knowledge